NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 Multiclass Classification
 =========================

-Multiclass classification model outputs prediction label (predicted class) and probability for each class.
-It means that if there are three classes, for example A, B and C, model output should contain four pieces of information - predicted class (e.g. A) and three probabilities, one for each class.
+A multiclass classification model outputs prediction labels (predicted class) and probabilities for each class.
+This means that when there are three classes, for example A, B and C, the model output should contain four pieces of information - the predicted class (e.g. A) and three probabilities, one for each class.
 Assuming these probabilities are well calibrated, they can be used to estimate performance metrics.
 As an example, let's describe the process for macro-averaged precision.
 Let's use :math:`c` to denote total number of classes and :math:`k` to indicate a particular class.
 We can stick to previously introduced notation keeping in mind that